Oxime: Metal extractant

 Oximes are commonly used as ligands and sequestering agents for metal ions.
 Dimethylglyoxime (dmgH_{2}) is a reagent for the analysis of nickel and a popular ligand in its own right.
 In the typical reaction, a metal reacts with two equivalents of dmgH_{2} concomitant with ionization of one proton.
+A distinctive red percipitate will form allowing for detection of nickel ions, which is fairly selective thanks to the ionic radius of nickel allowing the compact stacking of Ni(dmgH)_{2} in lattice, causing substantially more pronounced insolubility compared to complexes of dmg with other metals.
 Salicylaldoxime is a chelator in hydrometallurgy.

 Amidoximes such as polyacrylamidoxime can be used to capture trace amounts of uranium from sea water.
 In 2017 researchers announced a configuration that absorbed up to nine times as much uranyl as previous fibers without saturating.